 “Each Member of the Senate has a unique role to participate and practice oversight, to hold the government accountable, and that is part of our duties, except most often that is the part of our duties that is most ignored.
 To know how to reach a destination, you must first know where you are, and without oversight – effective, vigorous oversight – you will never solve anything.”

-Following his retirement, Senator Coburn continued his commitment to congressional oversight by serving on the board of the Levin Center at Wayne Law School and working with Senator Levin to inspire new members of Congress to engage in fact-based, bipartisan, in-depth oversight.
+Following his retirement, Senator Coburn continued his commitment to congressional oversight by serving on the board of the Levin Center for Oversight and Democracy and working with Senator Levin to inspire new members of Congress to engage in fact-based, bipartisan, in-depth oversight.